 - The valve is biased to the relieving mode with a 100 psi (7 bar) spring.
-Once this threshold is exceeded, pressure at port 4 is directly added to the pressure at port 1 of the valve.
-For example, 1000 psi (70 bar) at port 4 will result in a pressure reading of 900 psi (63 bar) at port 1.
+Pressure at port 4 is directly added to the setting of the valve once this threshold is exceeded.
+For example, 1000 psi (70 bar) at port 4 will result in a setting of 900 psi (63 bar) at port 1.

 - Maximum pressure at port 3 should be limited to 3000 psi (210 bar).

 - All spring ranges are tested for correct operation with 5000 psi (350 bar) inlet pressure.

 - Suitable for accumulator circuits since the absence of pilot control flow results in reduced secondary circuit leakage.

 - Direct acting concept provides highly reliable operation in contaminated systems, especially at dead headed conditions.

 - Direct operated version offers superior dynamic response compared to equivalent pilot operated models.

 - Pressure on the drain (port 4) is directly additive to the valve setting at a 1:1 ratio and should not exceed 5000 psi (350 bar).

 - Leakage specified in Technical Data is out of port 3 with a supply pressure of 2000 psi (140 bar) and the valve set at mid range.
 This leakage is directly proportional to pressure differential and inversely proportional to viscosity expressed in centistokes.